verayannn/SpotDMouse/README.md

 ## The Efficient Learning Hypothesis

 ### Core Theory
-Traditional theories of visual processing focus on **efficient coding** - the idea that visual systems evolved to minimize metabolic costs and maximize information transmission given neural bandwidth constraints.
+Traditional theories of visual processing focus on **efficient coding** - the idea that visual systems evolved to minimize metabolic costs and maximize information transmission given neural bandwidth constraints (Atick & Redlich, 1990; Olshausen & Field, 1996).
 However, these theories largely ignore how sensory information is actually used for behavior.

-The **Efficient Learning Hypothesis** proposes an alternative framework: **the efficient representation of the early visual system evolved specifically to support rapid learning in natural environments**.
+The **Efficient Learning Hypothesis** proposes an alternative framework: **the efficient representation of the early visual system evolved specifically to support rapid learning in natural environments** (Niv, 2019).
 Rather than just coding efficiently, visual systems evolved to encode information in ways that enable quick adaptation to new tasks and environments.

 ### Why This Matters
-Current deep reinforcement learning systems require enormous amounts of data and training time to learn tasks that animals master quickly.
+Current deep reinforcement learning systems require enormous amounts of data and training time to learn tasks that animals master quickly (Botvinick et al., 2020).
 Animals can rapidly adapt to new visual environments and learn reward associations with remarkably few trials.
 We hypothesize that this efficiency comes from visual representations that have been optimized by evolution for learning, not just for information compression.

 **Key Prediction:** Visual features discovered by evolution (captured in mouse V1 responses) will enable more rapid learning in robotic tasks compared to standard computer vision architectures.